ESGF/esgf-vocab/docs/source/how_to/valid.rst

       .. image:: ../_static/API_Valid_Term.png

       .. note::
-         the API return a DrsValidationReport Object.
+         The API return a DrsValidationReport Object.
 The __str__ dunder function reports errors if any.
 The __bool__ dunder funciton permits to use result in if statement.

 Knowing the only the collection id :